 Stockholder ratification of the selection of Marcum as our independent registered public accounting firm is not required by our Bylaws or the Nevada Revised Statutes.
 The Board seeks such ratification as a matter of good corporate practice.
 Should the stockholders fail to ratify the selection of Marcum as our independent registered public accounting firm, the Board will reconsider whether to retain that firm for fiscal year 2018.
 In making its recommendation to the Board that stockholders ratify the appointment of Marcum as our independent registered public accounting firm for the fiscal year ending December 31, 2018, the Audit Committee considered whether Marcum's provision of non-audit services is compatible with maintaining the independence of our independent registered public accounting firm.
-The Audit Committee pre-approved the audit fees, audit-related fees, tax fees and all other fees described below in accordance with our pre-approval policy and believes such fees are compatible with the independence of Marcum LLP, our independent registered public accounting firm, for the fiscal years ended December 31, 2017 and 2016.
+The Audit Committee pre-approved the audit fees, audit-related fees, tax fees and all other fees described below in accordance with our pre-approval policy and believes such fees are compatible with the independence of Marcum.
+Set forth below are approximate fees for services rendered by Marcum LLP, our independent registered public accounting firm, for the fiscal years ended December 31, 2017 and 2016.

 2017 2016

-Audit Fees (1) \$ 453,894 \$ 317,426
+Audit Fees (1) \$ 453, 394 \$ 317,426

-Audit Related Fees \$ 2,163 \$ 11,135
+Audit Related Fees \$ 2, 163 \$ 11,135

-Tax Fees \$ \$
+Tax Fees \$ \$ S -

 All Other Fees \$ \$